jacobobryant/biff/libs/tasks/README.md

   [clj-kondo](https://github.com/clj-kondo/clj-kondo), run tests with [kaocha](https://github.com/lambdaisland/kaocha).

-- development: run your project with eval-on-file-save, compile CSS with Tailwind, update dependencies with [antq](https://github.com/liquidz/antq), start a local nREPL server, add dependencies to deps.edn.
+- development: run your project with eval-on-file-save, add new dependencies to deps.edn, update old dependencies with [antq](https://github.com/liquidz/antq), compile CSS with Tailwind, start a local nREPL server.

 - production: provision an Ubuntu server, deploy to that server, tail logs from the server, start an nREPL connection to the server.